seed-labs/seed-emulator/examples/C06-pki/README.md

 emu.addLayer(ca)
 ```

-The CA service here uses a private certificate authority program `smallstep` to serve the PKI infrastructure.
+The CA service here uses a private certificate authority program `smallstep` to provide the PKI infrastructure.
-For now, the CA service only supports ACME protocol, but it can be easily extended to support X.509 & SSH certificates if needed.
+For now, the CA service only supports the ACME protocol, but it can be easily extended to support X.509 & SSH certificates.

 `ca.installCACert()` will by default install the Root CA certificate to all the nodes in the emulator.
 It accepts a `Filter` as parameter to install the certificate to specific nodes.

-Since the filter logic is implemented inside
+It should be noted that since the actual filter logic is implemented inside the class that uses the filter,
-the `CAService` rather than the `Filter` object, the `Filter` object might perform
+not inside the `Filter` class itself, the `Filter` object might perform differently
-differently in the `CAService` than in other parts.
+in the `CAService` than in other places.

-For example, the allowBound filter is not supported in the `CAService`.
+For example, the `allowBound` filter is not supported in the `CAService`.
 Moreover, inside the `CAService`, the prefix filter is implemented in a portable way that
 supports both IPv4 and IPv6 via IPv4-mapped IPv6 addresses.
-This might not be the case in other
+This might not be the case in other places.

-parts.
+TODO: we may need to provide more information about what filter logic is implemented.

 ### Web Server

+In this example, we use a web server to demonstrate how the PKI is used.
-It's a simple web server that serves a static page.
-The web server will request a certificate from the CA and use it to serve HTTPS requests.
+This is a simple web server that serves a static page.
+When this machine starts,
+it will request a certificate from the specified CA server, and use it to serve HTTPS requests.

 ```python
 webServer: WebServer = web.install('web-vnode')